Ecuador

 Road travel

-If you are planning to drive in Ecuador, see information on driving abroad
+If you are planning to drive in Ecuador, see information on driving abroad.

 You can use a UK photocard driving licence to drive in Ecuador for the first 6 months after you arrive.
-After that period, you can take an Ecuadorian driving test to be able to continue to drive on your UK licence.
 If you still have a paper UK driving licence, you may need to update it to a photocard licence or get the correct version of the international driving permit (IDP) as well.
+After 6 months, you need to take an Ecuadorean driving test to continue to drive on your UK licence.

 Always carry your passport, driving licence and vehicle registration with you in the vehicle.

-Some cities do not allow vehicles with Ecuadorian plates to drive on certain days or at peak times based on the last digits of their car’s registration plate.
+Some cities do not allow vehicles with Ecuadorean plates to drive on certain days or at peak times based on the last digits of their car’s registration plate.
 Check for restrictions before you drive.
 You could be fined if you do not follow the rules.

 Driving conditions